libxsmm/libxsmm/documentation/cp2k.md

 source /opt/intel/compilers_and_libraries_2016.0.109/linux/bin/compilervars.sh intel64
 ```

-To build the CP2K application, building LIBXSMM separately is not required since with the CP2K/intel branch it will be build in an out-of-tree fashion (as log as the LIBXSMMROOT path is supplied).
+To build the CP2K application, building LIBXSMM separately is not required (it will be build in an out-of-tree fashion as long as the LIBXSMMROOT path is supplied).
+Since [CP2K 3.0](https://www.cp2k.org/version_history), the mainline version (non-Intel branch) is also supporting the LIBXSMM however the library needs to be built separately.

 ```
 cd cp2k/makefiles